The Story Behind the Standard

 From Engineering to Code Compliance:

-Restoring a roof isn’t just construction — it’s compliance.
+Restoring a roof is not just construction — it is compliance.

 As a Haag Certified Inspector, Richard builds every Xactimate scope to align with the